saladinjake/fullstack-laravel-react-educational-tech-application/README.md

    you must provide efficient production ready code in the range of 4- 7 days and not cut corners to achieve this goal.

  -   Keep in mind that you are
-   required to build a good looking interface for different pages.
+   required to build a good looking interface for different pages eg landing page, course display page about us ,contact us etc..

- -  Where contents are not available; use the famous lorem ipsum data.
+ -  Where contents are not available; you are free to use the famous lorem ipsum place holder.

  -  You are not expected to write simple or piece meals codes.